-First, I’m so glad I made that mistake because I love filling a baskets full of these gorgeous blooms.
+First, I’m so glad I made that mistake because I love filling baskets full of these gorgeous blooms.
 I’m gathering as many as I can while they last.

-As you can see I’m not a master gardener but I know google and I did my research.
-Sure enough, they were lilacs and I was in love.
+As you can see, I’m not a master gardener, but I know Google, and I did my research.
+Sure enough, they were lilacs, and I was in love.
 LOL

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)